openhab/openhab-addons/addons/binding/org.openhab.binding.verisure/README.md

 | siteId          | Number    | This channel reports the site ID of the site.                               |

 ### Verisure User Presence

+#### Configuration Options

+*   deviceId - Device Id
+    *   Since User presence lacks a Verisure ID, the following naming convention is used for User presence on first site: 'userpresence_1'

+#### Channels

 ([userPresence]) supports the following channels: